The third sector exists to do good, but it also has its fair share of challenges

 There are always things that can and must be improved.
 'All employees and volunteers, including graduates, can and should question processes and contribute to charities striving to be as proficient and ethically driven as possible,' explains Brett.
 'Self-scrutiny and continual improvement are essential components of our organisational ethos.
 Evidence indicates that young people are inclined to work for, volunteer for or support organisations that make a meaningful and sustainable difference to people's lives.
 It's not about what organisations do but they how they go about it that matters.'

 'Relevance, transparency, impact and accountability are vital in helping charities to run effectively.
-The sector needs to continue to come together to tackle the common misunderstandings about the way charities work and better develop strategies to build public confidence.'
+The sector needs, now more than ever, to continue to come together to tackle the common misunderstandings about the way charities work and better develop strategies to build public confidence.'

 Find out more